mpdcampbell/nat-selection/README.md

 # nat-selection
-This is a recreation of the natural selection simulation demonstrated in a [youtube video](https://www.youtube.com/watch?v=0ZGbIKd0XrM) by Primer.
+This is a recreation of the natural selection simulation demonstrated in a [youtube video](https://www.youtube.com/watch?v=0ZGbIKd0XrM).
 Primer has his own [github repository](https://github.com/Helpsypoo/primer), but none of his code was used here.
 The idea was to copy the simulation "rules" set out in the video and independently recreate it in C++.
-The code does not animate the simulation but uses gnuplot, via the [gnuplot-iostream api](https://github.com/dstahlke/gnuplot-iostream), to produce plots of how the population number and traits changed.
+The code does not animate the simulation but uses [gnuplot](http://www.gnuplot.info/), via the [gnuplot-iostream api](https://github.com/dstahlke/gnuplot-iostream), to produce plots of how the population number and traits changed.

 #### **Example Graphs**